-Apple TV+’s ‘Ted Lasso‘ is a sports-comedy series following the ups and downs of the Premier League club AFC Richmond.
-The show’s third season heads for an International Break in the tenth episode as players head out to represent their national teams.
-Meanwhile, the episode features the grand return of the billionaire Edwin Akufo, who is determined to disrupt the footballing scene.
-As a result, viewers must be curious to learn about the actor who plays the role and whether Edwin Akufo is based on an actual billionaire.
-If you are looking for details about Edwin Akufo in ‘Ted Lasso,’ here is everything you need to know!
+Apple TV+’s ‘Ted Lasso‘ season 3 episode 10 features the grand return of the billionaire Edwin Akufo, who is determined to disrupt the footballing scene.
+Akufo is a smart, cunning businessman looking to chart the heights of world football, but also has an inflated ego, leading to some hilarious and interesting interactions with the Richmond folk.
+Given his role in the story, viewers must be curious to learn about the actor who plays the role and whether Edwin Akufo is based on an actual billionaire.
 SPOILERS AHEAD!

 Edwin Akufo is first introduced in the eleventh episode of ‘Ted Lasso’ season 2, titled ‘Midnight Train to Royston.’
 Akufo is a Ghanaian billionaire who runs a tech company.
 After his father’s death, Akufo inherited $1.2 billion, which he wants to use to further his passion for football.
 Akufo comes to AFC Richmond hoping to convince Nigerian right winger Sam Obisanya to join the club he is purchasing.
 Akufo dreams of building a team of some of the best African players.
 However, Sam turns down Aufo’s offer in favor of continuing his development under Ted at AFC Richmond, which enrages Akufo.